Hissp Primer#

 'QzDIGITxONE_o8'

-By the way, since module handles count as symbols, special characters in them also get munged.
-They will then attempt to import modules with funny names, which only works if you have modules with said names to import.
+By the way, since a symbol token can read as a symbol with a module handle, special characters in the package/module name part also get munged.
+They will then attempt to import modules with funny names, which only works if you have modules with said names available for import.
 Just saying.

 Control Words#